 Glen Royall Mill Village Historic District

-The Glen Royall Mill Village Historic District was listed on the National Register of Historic Places on Aug.
-27, 1999, and has a period of significance from 1900 to 1949.
-This residential area is characterized by an irregular grid of streets laid out c.
-1899.
+The Glen Royall Mill Village Historic District was listed in the National Register of Historic Places on August 27, 1999.
+It is considered one of the most intact mill villages in Wake County with a period of significance from 1900 to 1949.
+This residential area is characterized by an irregular grid of streets laid out circa 1899.
 House lots were not surveyed until 1941 when the village owner, the Royall Cotton Mill decided to sell the houses.

-The Powell-Drake House (a.k.a.
-Powell-White House), located at 614 North Main Street but actually faces East Cedar Avenue, is the exception as to house and lot size and style.
-This house is the largest and most architecturally refined in the district.
-This large two story house has a large lot and features Queen Ann, Craftsman, and Colonial Revival attributes, wrap-around porch supported by classical columns, porte-cochere, front entry with sidelights and transom, and leaded windows.
+The Robert Powell House, 614 North Main Street facing East Cedar Avenue, is the only one of the mill owners houses in the Mill Village National Register Historic District.
+The other two are in the Wake Forest National Register Historic District.
+This house is the largest and most architecturally refined in the mill village district.
+This two-story house features Queen Anne and Colonial Revival details including wrap-around porch supported by classical columns, porte-cochere, front entry with sidelights and transom, and leaded windows.
 Robert Powell apparently built the house, beginning in 1909, although the property wasn't deeded to him until 1913.
 He was the son of one of the mill founders and served the mill in a number of capacities.
-When the mill village was an incorporated town the resident of this house was the only voter in town other than the Royall Cotton Mill, the only other property owner.
-Its major renovation in the 1990s resulted in the owners, Frank and Kathryn Drake, receiving an Anthemion Award from Capital Area Preservation in 1998.
+When the mill village was an incorporated town the resident of this house and the Royall Cotton Mill, were the only two property owners.
+A major restoration in the 1990s resulted in the owners, Frank and Kathryn Drake, receiving an Anthemion Award from Capital Area Preservation in 1998.

-During the 1920s and 1930s, home construction in the village tapered off due to a period of economic downturn at the mill.
+Home constructed in the village tapered off in the 1920s and 1930s.
 However, construction began again immediately following the end of World War II, with Cape Cod cottages and other house forms built on undeveloped lots.
-Post-1949 houses are relatively few.

 The Glen Royall Mill Village retains a high degree of architectural integrity.
-Most of the neighborhood's original housing stock survives and the historic street pattern remains unaltered.
+Most of the neighborhood's original housing stock survives and the historic streetscapes and patterns remain unaltered.
 Historic yard patterns and shade tree distributions have been preserved or perpetuated.
-The 1900 Royall Cotton Mill is contiguous to the district but is not included owing to loss of integrity.
+The 1900 Royall Cotton Mill is located north of the Mill Village district but is not included in the district.